doku-san/saitek_x52_star-citizen-2.5-profile/README.md

 The purpose is to cover almost all functions Star Citizen provide with the **Saitek X52 Flight Control System** (HOTAS).

+Current **Star Citizen Version**: Alpha 2.5.

+## Disclaimer

 This Profile is claimed as "alpha" and in continous development.

-Current **Star Citizen Version**: Alpha 2.5.
+You might use it on your own risk.

+Also there might be missing a lot of functions.
+I am not the best pilot and since now i can only test on an Aurora.
+This ship is very buggy and limitated in 2.5.
+There is no HUD, shield levels can't be assigned and so on.
+Some functions I just don't understand yet (due to function-limitation of my Aurora or brain-limitation of myself).

 ## What's in?